dgarant/Hundred-Nights/README.md

 Hundred-Nights
 ==============

-A web application used to manage data for the Hundred Nights homeless shelter in Keene, NH
+A simple Django application used to manage data for the Hundred Nights shelter in Keene, NH.

+Provides functionality to:
+  - Manage visitors, volunteers, and donors
+  - Administer per-visit or single-time questionaires
+  - Report on and export record sets